balacoon/balacoon.github.io/use/frontend/frontend.md

 restored = LinguisticUtterance.load("utterance1.pb")
 ```

-### Tweaking normalization and pronunciation

-The most popular Frontend nowadays is [phonemizer](https://github.com/bootphon/phonemizer),
+## Alternatives

+Nowadays, it is common to use [Phonemizer](https://github.com/bootphon/phonemizer) as a Frontend.
-which is a wrapper around academic speech synthesis toolkits:
+Phonemizer is a wrapper around academic speech synthesis toolkits:
 [eSpeak](https://github.com/espeak-ng/espeak-ng) and [Festival](https://github.com/festvox/festival).
-It supports numerous locales and works excellently as a starting point, but it also has a few drawbacks.
+It supports numerous locales out of the box and has broad adoption in a speech community.
-It is challenging to integrate, and the performance could be better.
-But most importantly, it does not encourage continuous improvements to the Frontend.
-Text normalization and Pronunciation Generation have a long tail of errors.
-We share all pronunciation resources and normalization rules
+However, text normalization and pronunciation generation methods that toolkits implement need to be updated.

+Balacoon provides a set of rules for text normalization that is easy to maintain and expand,
+as well as modern statistical approaches to pronunciation generation.
-in the hope that Frontend can be continuously improved or tweaked for specific purposes.
+All the frontend resources are public in the hope that users can tweak the Frontend
-More up-to-date approaches (for instance, FST-based text normalization)
-makes it much easier to work with.
-Check subsections for details.
+for a particular task or continuously improve it upon long tail of errors.